Does your child have attention deficit hyperactivity disorder (ADHD)?

 This can create an overwhelming sense of anger and frustration for them.

-Listen to your child, even when they say things in a way you do not like.
+Listen to your child, even when they say things in a way you don’t like.

 Make sure you let them know that you understand what they’re saying.

-You can always explain a better way to express it later.
+You can always explore better ways to express their emotions later.

 Constantly asking your child to repeat themselves will only make them feel frustrated and embarrassed.

-It might take them a long time to say something, and you must be patient.
+It might take them a long time to say something, but patience is key.

 This time will only increase if you get antsy or start doing something else as they speak.